 Welcome to the official website for the Expansion of the Foreign Military Sales (FMS) F-35 Pilot Training Center (PTC) at Ebbing Air National Guard (ANG) Base Supplemental Environmental Impact Statement (SEIS), or "Ebbing FMS PTC SEIS".

-The Department of the Air Force (DAF) invites you to participate in the National Environmental Policy Act (NEPA) process.
-This website allows the DAF to share information regarding the SEIS process with the public and to accept comments during the public comment period.
-Your participation in this process will assist the DAF in identifying and evaluating your environmental concerns on the proposed expansion of the FMS PTC at Ebbing ANG Base.
+This website allows the DAF to share information regarding the SEIS process with the public.
+The DAF thanks you for your participation in the process of identifying and evaluating environmental concerns on the proposed expansion of the FMS PTC at Ebbing ANG Base.

 Announcement

-The Notice of Intent (NOI) to prepare the Ebbing FMS PTC SEIS was published in the Federal Register on April 24, 2025 and is available on the DOCUMENTS page.
+The Notice of Availability for the Final SEIS was published in the Federal Register on April 17, 2026.
+The Final SEIS and NOA are available on the DOCUMENTS page.

-The DAF is preparing a SEIS to address proposed changes since the completion of the Beddown of a Foreign Military Sales (FMS) Pilot Training Center (PTC) at Ebbing Air National Guard Base, Arkansas or Selfridge Air National Guard Base, Michigan Final Environmental Impact Statement (hereinafter referred to as the "2023 FMS PTC EIS").
-This SEIS is being prepared in accordance with the National Environmental Policy Act (NEPA) and DAF regulations for implementing NEPA through the Environmental Impact Analysis Process (32 Code of Federal Regulations [CFR] Section 989).
+The DAF prepared a SEIS to address proposed changes since the completion of the Beddown of a Foreign Military Sales (FMS) Pilot Training Center (PTC) at Ebbing Air National Guard Base, Arkansas or Selfridge Air National Guard Base, Michigan Final Environmental Impact Statement (hereinafter referred to as the "2023 FMS PTC EIS").
+This SEIS was prepared in accordance with the National Environmental Policy Act (NEPA).

 In the 2023 FMS PTC EIS, the DAF analyzed two locations in the continental United States for consolidated FMS F-35 training: Ebbing ANG Base, Arkansas and Selfridge ANG Base, Michigan.
 Additionally, the 2023 FMS PTC EIS addressed the relocation of the Republic of Singapore Air Force (RSAF) F-16 unit from Luke Air Force Base (AFB), Arizona due to capacity limitations at Luke AFB and to meet the RSAF’s request to co-locate their F-35 and F-16 operations.
 The 2023 FMS PTC EIS considered new infrastructure construction, renovation of existing infrastructure, and personnel increases to support 24 FMS F-35 and 12 RSAF F-16 aircraft.
 On March 11, 2023, the DAF signed the Record of Decision (ROD) selecting Ebbing ANG Base as the location to establish the FMS F-35 PTC beddown for up to 24 F-35s from various foreign nation partners and to relocate 12 RSAF F-16s from Luke AFB.
 The first FMS F-35 aircraft arrival and training began in late 2024.